martijnkoopman/Partyagenda-Android/README.md

 Import the source code (including the manifest) into an Android Studio project.
 Compile and run.

 ## License
-This project is licensed under the Apache License 2.0 - see the [LICENSE.md](LICENSE.md) LICENSE.md file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) LICENSE.md file for details.